Aggregate-Intellect/Sherpa4Modeling/clevr-human/README.md

 Designing a state machine for solving the question answering ask in the Clevr-Human dataset.

+## Organization
+The use case is organized as follows:
+* `clevr_qa` contains the code implementation for the use case
+   * The folder `react` contains the implementation of the ReACT approach
+   * The folder `routing` contains the implementation of the routing state machine approach
+   * The folder `state_machine` contains the implementation of the planning state machine approach
+   * The `question_answering/direct.py` file contains the implementation of the direct approach
+* `data` contains the processed dataset for this use case
+* `results_new` contains the cached results of the experiments run on the use case
+* `scripts` contains the scripts to create the dataset and run the question answering task
+* `.env_template` file contains the environment variables required to run the use case.
+* `requirements.txt` contains the requirements to run the use case
+* `evaluation.ipynb` contains the evaluation notebook to create tables and figures in the paper for the Clevr-Human use case

 ## Installation

 1. Create a new virtual environment for this use case (not required, but recommended)